StefanRichterHuber/wasmtime-ng/README.md

     // Write a single byte to offset 0x1003 mem.write(0x1003, (byte) 5);

     // Higher level memory interactions.
-Usually use some kind of native alloc /
+Usually one would call some kind of native alloc
-    // dealloc allocate memory locations prior to use mem.writeCString(0x1000, "Hello", StandardCharsets.UTF_8);
+    // function to allocate memory locations prior to use mem.writeCString(0x1000, "Hello", StandardCharsets.UTF_8);
     assertEquals("Hello", mem.readCString(0x1000, StandardCharsets.UTF_8));